OpenOrion/turbodesigner/README.md

 Currently this generates axial compressors and with further tweaks axial turbopumps for liquid rocket engines

+# Assumptions
+To avoid feature creep or due to lack of development the following assumption are made:
+* `Turbomachinery` is an axial compressor (will suport more in later versions)
+* `FlowStation` assumes an Ideal Gas
+* Mean line is constant and is based on hub to tip ratio
+* Blade calculations are base on the `mean (rm)` station
+* Stagger angles are generated with `FreeVortex` (will support more in the future)
+* Blade `airfoil` is only a Double Circular Arc at the moment since other geometries haven't been implemented
+* `incidence (i)` and `deviation (delta)` values are defaulted 0 (will get Johnson Method working, but at the moment it is disabled)

+There are plans later to make the classes that make calculations extendable for certain circumstances

 # Setup
 ```
 pip install --pre cadquery